Archive for March, 2011

 30 March 2011.
 Today was a relaxing day, though I did pedal 66 miles.
 I got a much earlier start than the day before: leaving around 7 am.
 After the straight-line Route 60 from Quartzsite, this section finally had a bit of a hill and some curves.
 I never imagined I would like a hill!

 As we rose (only about 600 feet), the vegetation became more interesting.
 Saguaro, hedgehog, barrel, and prickly-pear cactus, Ocotillo (is that a cactus?), yucca (Joshua Tree), palo verde, mesquite.
-From my bike, I scanned Black Mountain hoping to spot a desert big-horn sheep, but no luck—and it would have required extraordinary luck.
+From my bike, I scanned Black Mountain hoping to spot a desert big-horn sheep, but no luck—it would have required extraordinary luck.

 Read the rest of this entry »